• Skip to main content

 • Corn – There is nothing like fresh corn in the summer.
 We make good old fashioned creamed corn, use it in this corn and shrimp dish, Southwestern Salad, and Esquites.
 But, if you want to make this recipe in any other season you can use frozen corn.
 We don’t recommend canned.

-• Cajun seasoning – This recipe uses the same blend we use on Blackened Pork Chops and Grilled Blackened Chicken.
-It’s quick and easy to make, but if you’re short on time we do love Tony Chachere’s Blackened Seasoning.
+• Cajun seasoning - This recipe uses the same homemade blackened seasoning we use on Blackened Pork Chops, spicy chicken pasta, Blackened Grouper, Blackened Ribeye Steak and Grilled Blackened Chicken.
+It's quick and easy to make with ingredients you probably already have like smoked paprika, onion powder, garlic powder, dry oregano, cayenne pepper, black pepper, and Kosher salt.
+If you're short on time, though, we do love Tony Chachere's Blackened Seasoning.

 How to make Blackened Corn